 Standardised radiology practices were also created across NSW Health and health professionals are expecting to see further improvements to administrative processes and clinical workflows.

-Future roll outs include a further four LHDs, the Sydney Children’s Hospital Network and Forensic and Analytical Science Services.
+Future roll outs include a number of LHDs, and the Forensic and Analytical Science Services.
 Additional LHDs have also expressed interest in the solution.

 - Improved diagnostic processes with rapid, direct access to patient records for clinicians, including via mobile devices